|Home||Sitemap||Book Tour||Astrology||Astronomy||Mythology||Order||Sample Readings||Testimonials||About Carl||Contact|

 aegis: the shield of Pallas Athena and Zeus, fashioned by Hephaestus with Medusa’s head in the center and ornamented with golden tassels; or, the skin of the giant Pallas slain by Athena (or of the goat Amalthea which suckled Zeus) used as a cuirass or thrown over the shoulders.
 Originally the agent of protection of these gods, it has come to mean any protection, shield or sponsorship.

-afflicted: a planet in a sign contrary to its nature, as Moon in Capricorn or Scorpio; Mars in Libra, Taurus or Cancer; Venus in Aries, Virgo or Scorpio; or with a hard aspect from Mars, Saturn, Uranus, Neptune or Pluto.
+afflicted: said of a planet in a sign contrary to its nature, as Moon in Capricorn or Scorpio; Mars in Libra, Taurus or Cancer; Venus in Aries, Virgo or Scorpio; OR with a hard aspect from Mars, Saturn, Uranus, Neptune or Pluto.
 Jupiter afflictions are not as severe, and denote excesses or poor judgment.

 air: one of the four elements (earth, air, fire and water) by which the signs and houses are categorized.
 Air represents thought, relationship, and the breath.
 For its application in the signs and houses, see below.
 In matter, if a liquid is continuously heated there comes a point at which the average vibrational energy of the constituent atoms or molecules so exceeds their bonding energy that they repel each other.
 At this point the liquid boils and becomes a gas, the physical manifestation of the astrological element air.
 Continued heating turns the gas into plasma, of which stars are made.
 See "plasma" for an explanation of temperature, absolute zero, and the four states of matter.